 I have always made clothes, for my dolls, for friends, for film and television and of course for myself, in fact I generally only wear clothes I have made which inevitably means designs are constantly tweaked and revised.

 I come from a line of well dressed and skilled needle women.
 Great grandma Scobel used to make extravagant gowns for the ladies of south Devon from her dressmaking shop in Plymouth, Grandma was her model, she in turn always made sure my mother was dressed properly.
 Mother had her own ideas and created in infamous reputation for her quirky personal style.
-I am their legacy and hope I have encapsulated the essence of the past three generations with this collection of well made, ‘anytime any-wear’ pieces with style enough to give you the air of confidence we all need.
+I am their legacy and hope I have encapsulated the essence of the past three generations with this collection of stripped back, well made, ‘anytime any-wear’ pieces with style enough to give you the air of confidence we all need.

 I hope you will always want to hang on to these items despite the fickleness of trend.
 I hope you will patch and darn them as they succumb to the stresses and strains of an active life, each repair worn like a badge of honour.